Lin1ey/old-website/SSAD.md

 Project #5 for my Data Structures and Algorithms class in Spring 2021.
 It was the final project for the class.
 This assignment put a focus on being able to translate the algorithm into code and the use of a heap for efficiency.

+### What is Dijkstra's Shortest Paths Alogrithm?

+It is an algorithm that when given a weighted graph and a starting vertex, it will show the shortest pathway from the starting node to any other node.

 ## Examples